JamesRobin-Weir/uv-vis-deconvolution-v2/README.md

-# Deconvolution toolkit
+# Deconvolution toolkit V2

-This is a jupyter notebook and some associated functions to deconvolute UV-Vis and Fluorescence spectra into component Gaussians, either in derivative or non-derivative space.
+This is a jupyter notebook heavily based on that written by Andrea Snow providing a workflow for UV-vis deconvolution and Fluorescence spectra into component Gaussians, either in derivative or non-derivative space.

-I would advise against using this notebook in VSCode, it's a bit too hefty to play nicely with their ipython implementation

 ## Requirements